(Grass of Parnassus)

 Description Life zones and habitat: Foothills to alpine (6500 to 13500 ft.); boggy areas, streamsides, wetlands, moist meadows.

-Plant: Erect perennial 6 to 16 inches tall.
+Plant: Erect perennial with weak stems, 6 to 16 inches tall.

 Leaves: Kidney-shaped to round basal leaves 3/4 to 1-1/2 inch across with petioles 1 to 6 inches long; small bract-like leaf midway on stem.